Speakers of the DZHK Professors:

 Christoph Knosalla from the German Heart Institute Berlin (DHZB) was appointed DZHK Professor (W2) of Heart Failure Surgery at the Charité Medical Faculty Berlin in February 2017.
 His focus is on translational research in severe heart failure with the aim of advancing methods to preserve organs and support myocardial recovery.
 In recent years, he coordinated the establishment of the DZHK biobank at the DHZB.
 Furthermore, Prof. Knosalla was and still is closely involved in preparing and conducting the DZHK study “Early versus emergency left ventricular assist device implantation in patients awaiting cardiac transplantation (VAD)”.
 Several additional research projects are currently underway or in preparation at the DHZB and its partner organizations within the DZHK framework.

-Tommaso Gori was appointed DZHK-W3-Professor for “Myocardial and Vascular Interactions” at the University Medical Center Mainz, DZHK Standort Rhein-Main, on 1.9.2019.
+Tommaso Gori was appointed DZHK-W3-Professor for “Myocardial and Vascular Interactions” at the University Medical Center Mainz, DZHK Standort Rhein-Main in September 2016.
 His research focuses on the field of interventional cardiology, invasive imaging, and endothelial function.
 The projects planned during his funding period include small mechanistic studies, outcome research, multicentric registries and clinical studies, and the participation in three large local cohort projects.

 Reinier Boon from the RheinMain partner site took up the position of DZHK Professor (W2) of RNA Therapeutics at the Institute of Cardiovascular Regeneration in March 2016.
 He will be experimentally examining the role of non-coding RNAs and their potential therapeutic applications.
 His research group will focus especially on analysing the role of non-coding RNAs in ageing of the cardiovascular system.
 The aim of this work is to develop new RNA-based therapeutic approaches for the treatment of cardiovascular diseases.